SmartWheelchair/wheelchairControl/LOWLEVELREADME.md

 #### 2. Side Safety

   Six sensors in total are used to implement the Side Safety part of the code, which has two parts: Left Safety, and Right Safety.
   Two sensors each are placed on the front and rear (on both the left and right sides), facing sideways.
-Additionally, a sensor is      placed on each side on the front, facing backwards, into the area between the front and rear wheels of the wheelchair.
+Additionally, a sensor is      placed on each side on the front, facing backwards, into the area between the front and rear wheels of the wheelchair (called the blindspot sensor).
  The three sensors on the left side of the wheelchair are used for Left Safety, and the remaining three sensors on the right side of the wheelchair are used for Right Safety.
  The reading from the time of flight sensors is combined with the angular velocity, angle, and arclength readings from the encoders to implement Side Safety.